ionify/ionify/README.md

 + fetching in all JavaScript host environments
 + authenticating ions
-+ automating ion discovery, assessment, and substitution
++ automating ion discovery, assessment & substitution
-+ & programming via natural language.
++ and programming via natural language.

 We hope these improvements increase software development's accessibility for every being capable of expressing ideas.